• Skip to main content

 Asthma is a chronic condition that can cause chest pain, difficulty breathing, and wheezing.
 One of the most common causes of asthma is allergies, usually due to environmental factors such as dust, smoke, and pollution.
 A respiratory illness can also trigger asthma symptoms.

-While there is no cure for asthma, you can keep your asthma symptoms under control with the help of your family doctor.
-A primary care doctor can coordinate your healthcare with other medical specialists and help you maintain your quality of life.
+While there is no cure for asthma, you can keep your asthma symptoms under control with the help of your family medicine provider.
+A primary care provider can coordinate your healthcare with other medical specialists and help you maintain your quality of life.

 Asthma is one of the most commonly treated conditions by family medicine providers.
-It may surprise you to know that even if you are already seeing an allergy doctor for your asthma, the allergy specialist may recommend that you also see a primary care provider.
+It may surprise you to know that even if you are already seeing an allergy family medicine provider for your asthma, the allergy specialist may recommend that you also see a primary care provider.

-Let’s talk about why you need to have a primary care physician, how a family doctor can help you manage your asthma, and where you can go in Wellington and Royal Palm Beach for top-notch medical care for yourself and your whole family.
+Let’s talk about why you need to have a family medicine provider, and how they can help you manage your asthma, and where you can go in Wellington and Royal Palm Beach for top-notch medical care for yourself and your whole family.

-Reason #1: A Family Doctor Can Help You Manage Several Conditions at Once
+Reason #1: A Family Medicine Provider Can Help You Manage Several Conditions at Once

 A family medicine provider helps you control not just asthma but also other chronic conditions you may have, such as high blood pressure (hypertension) and diabetes.
-Your family doctor can provide comprehensive care by taking into account your medical history, lifestyle, and preferences.
+Your family medicine provider can provide comprehensive care by taking into account your medical history, lifestyle, and preferences.

 It can be challenging trying to manage several health conditions concurrently, but it’s not impossible.
-Some medications have ingredients that contraindicate each other, in which case they should not be taken at the same time – and your family doctor will make sure that none of your medicines are counteracting.
-Similarly, some recommendations for one condition may not be recommended for another condition, and this physician will help you to make the best decisions about how to take a comprehensive approach.
+Some medications have ingredients that contraindicate each other, in which case they should not be taken at the same time – and your family medicine provider will make sure that none of your medicines are counteracting.
+Similarly, some recommendations for one condition may not be recommended for another condition, and this family medicine provider will help you to make the best decisions about how to take a comprehensive approach.

-Reason #2: A Family Doctor Can Help Prevent Complications of Asthma
+Reason #2: A Family Medicine Provider Can Help Prevent Complications of Asthma

-The breadth of knowledge and experience of a primary care doctor includes training in diagnosing and treating asthma, so this physician knows how to help you reduce or prevent complications that may arise – such as a worsening of asthma symptoms.
+The breadth of knowledge and experience of a primary care provider includes training in diagnosing and treating asthma, so this provider knows how to help you reduce or prevent complications that may arise – such as a worsening of asthma symptoms.
 Family medicine providers give personalized, high-quality care to keep you healthy for a lifetime.

-How a Family Doctor Helps Keep Asthma Under Control
+How a Family Medicine Provider Helps Keep Asthma Under Control

 The goal is to prevent and control asthma attacks and establish normal lung function.
 This includes identifying your own personal triggers and avoiding them, and also the use of medication.

 Depending on your needs, you may require the use of short-acting and long-acting prescription asthma medication.
-The doctor will educate you on the use of a peak flow meter, and teach you how to use it to detect an oncoming attack and possibly prevent it.
+The family medicine provider will educate you on the use of a peak flow meter, and teach you how to use it to detect an oncoming attack and possibly prevent it.

-The doctor will also teach you how to properly use a rescue inhaler to experience quick relief from your asthma symptoms.
+The family medicine provider will also teach you how to properly use a rescue inhaler to experience quick relief from your asthma symptoms.
 The long-term medication prescribed by your family medicine provider will help prevent asthma attacks and lessen their severity when they do arise.

 If you want to take control of your asthma, let our family medicine provider here at Advanced Medical Clinic, Dr. Shariffa Gunawardene, help you live a better life.
 Dr. Gunawardene provides personalized asthma treatment for our patients who have allergy-induced asthma, and she takes her time with each patient to determine the best course of action for optimal health and wellness.
 She and her husband, Dr. Ishan Gunawardene, together lead our medical team and will ensure you receive the full and proper diagnostics and treatment that works for you.